SurrealPartisan/shiofaioth/README.md

 * The conditional is used in more different situations than in English.
 In counterfactual if-sentences it is used in both the if-clause and the then-clause.
 It may also be used in factual if-clauses instead of the indicative, if using an evidential wouldn't make sense.
 In that case the then-clause takes typically the inferential indicative mood to show the factuality.
 The conditional may also be used in restrictive relative clauses, again if no evidentyial makes sense.

 #### Tense- and aspect-like information
 In Shiofaioth, verbs are not inflected by tense or aspect.
 Adverbs and phrases describing time etc. can be used to convey this information instead, if the context isn't enough.
-A past tense may be translated for example with the phrase "aikai mas" ("earlier").
+A past tense may be translated for example with the phrase "aikai-mas" ("earlier").
 This is not needed if there is a specific indication of time, e.g. "duil dai fieme duirin" ("yesterday").
-Similarly, a future tense can be translated with "muoehaei mas" ("later").
+Similarly, a future tense can be translated with "muoehaei-mas" ("later").
 A present tense can be explicitly translated with the adverb "aura" ("now", "currently").
+These phrases are synonymous to "taet-duirin", "taex-duirin" and "tael-duirin", respectively.
+However, tehre is a nuance difference in immediacy.
+Whereas "aura" is more generally "currently", "tael-duirin" is more specifically "at this very moment".
+"Taet-duirin" and "taex-duirin" are more immediately before and after this moment than "aikai-mas" and "muoehaei-mas", and they can be contrasted in text or discussion.

 #### Impersonal verbs, passive-like form and detransitive
 There is no dummy pronoun in Shiofaioth.
 Instead, for impersonal verbs the subject can just be left out.
 For example, "it rains" translates to "xae-rein-duei".
 Similarly, the english passive without an agent can be translated by leaving out the subject.
 To emphasize the object in the same way as in the English passive, the free word order my be utilized to bring it to the front.
 For example, "books are loaned from the library" can be translated as "ein kietab mui die-lain-fioi feix liraeria".
 A passive with an agent may also be translated by bringing the object to the front and leaving the subject to the last position.